 Linking Words

-.
-Undoubtedly, with substantial tuition support, learning opportunities are expanded for students from diverse socioeconomic backgrounds, which raises the nation’s
+phenomenon outweigh its disadvantages.
+The first evident merit is shaping a society characterised by strong civic consciousness.
+Undoubtedly, with substantial financial support, learning opportunities are expanded for undergraduates from diverse socioeconomic backgrounds, which raises the nation’s

 overall